mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 Setting `upgrade_available` to `1` has multiple side effects:

 * The bootloader will increase the `bootcount` by 1 for every new boot attempt
-* The Mender Client and the bootloader know there is a partitioning switch taking place
+* The rootfs-image update module and the bootloader know there is a partitioning switch taking place
     * They can make decisions on when to rollback or commit
 * Returning the `upgrade_available` to `0` marks the end of transition state